Cleveland Heights, OH

 About Cleveland Heights, OH

-Cleveland Heights is a mid-sized city in Ohio with a population of 44,694 residents.
-The median household income is $72,302 per year, which is above the national average.
-The median age in Cleveland Heights is 36.4 years.
+Cleveland Heights is a mid-sized city located in Ohio with a population of 44,694 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,302 per year, which is 4% below the national median of $75,149.
+The median age of 36.4 years is close to the US median age of 38.9 years.

 How Cleveland Heights Ranks in Ohio